Boss Fired After Telling Worker She Cannot Take Time Off While Son Is On Life Support

 “We’d like to follow up on the issue brought to our attention recently regarding how an employee time off request was handled by one of our managers,” the statement posted on Facebook reads.
 “We investigated and have found that the situation was handled improperly and without the compassion that we value as a company.
 For that, we are very sorry.”

-Grateful to her corporate employer, Fisher said, “My concern is when my son does wake up and when he does open his eyes, he sees mommy there.”
+“My concern is when my son does wake up and when he does open his eyes, he sees mommy there,” Fisher said, grateful to her employer.

 Fisher also started a GoFundMe campaign to help ease the financial strain her son’s condition is causing on the family.
 On the page she says she is a single mother of three children, whose father had passed away.